-- A. An application may be withdrawn by the applicant at any time prior to issuance of the final decision with the written consent of the property owner or contract purchaser. - B. If an application is withdrawn after the City has mailed the public notice, the City shall send another notice to all parties who received the original notice that the application has been withdrawn.

-C. The City may refund application fees if staff has, in writing, recommended withdrawal and an application is withdrawn prior to being referred for comment.
+- A. An application may be withdrawn by the applicant at any time prior to issuance of the final decision with the written consent of the property owner or contract purchaser. - B. If an application is withdrawn after the City has mailed the public notice, the City shall send additional notice that the application has been withdrawn to all affected parties. - C. The City may refund application fees if staff has, in writing, recommended withdrawal and an application is withdrawn prior to being referred for comment.
 In all other cases, the City will not refund application fees for withdrawn applications.